Candace Parker: Broadcasting career

-In 2018, Parker began serving as an analyst and commentator for NBA on TNT broadcasts of Tuesday games during the 2018–19 NBA season.
-She also served as an analyst for the 2019 NCAA Division I Men's Basketball Championship Game.
-In 2019, she signed a multi-year extension with Turner Sports to be an analyst and commentator for NBA on TNT, NBA TV, and NCAA Tournament coverage on CBS Sports.
+In 2018, Parker began serving as an analyst and commentator for Turner Sports during the 2018–19 NBA season, primarily working Tuesday night NBA games under the Players Only brand.
+She also served as a studio analyst for the 2019 NCAA Division I men's basketball tournament.
+In 2019, she signed a multi-year extension with Turner to continue as an analyst and commentator for the NBA on TNTs rebranded Tuesday coverage and NCAA Tournament coverage on TNT and CBS Sports, while also joining NBA TV.
+In 2023, she became the first woman color commentator for an NBA All-Star Game.

+Parker will join Prime Video as a game and studio analyst during the 2025-26 season, while also leading the streaming service's WNBA coverage.

 Personal life

 On May 7, 2007, People named Parker to its 100 World's Most Beautiful people list.

 On November 13, 2008, Parker married Shelden Williams, who played college basketball at Duke University and also played in the NBA.
-The couple has a daughter born in 2009.
+The couple have a daughter, Lailaa Nicole Williams, born in 2009.
 In 2013, the couple purchased a 7000 sqft home in Encino, Los Angeles, for $3.56 million.
 In November 2016, the couple split up after eight years of marriage when Williams filed for divorce, citing "irreconcilable differences".

-In October 2020, Parker and her daughter became part of the ownership group of Angel City FC, a Los Angeles–based team that started play in the National Women's Soccer League in 2022.
+In October 2020, Parker and her daughter became part of the ownership group of Angel City FC, a Los Angeles–based team in the National Women's Soccer League that began competing in 2022.

-On December 14, 2021, Parker announced that she had married Anna Petrakova in 2019 and that they were expecting a baby.

-Petrakova gave birth to a son in February 2022.
+On December 14, 2021, Parker announced that she had married former basketball player Anna Petrakova in 2019 and that they were expecting a baby.
+Petrakova gave birth to a son, Airr Larry Petrakov Parker, on February 11, 2022.
+On December 14, 2023, Parker announced that she and Petrakova were expecting another child.
+Petrakova gave birth to a second son, Hartt Summitt Petrakov Parker on May 21, 2024.

 Parker has a dog named Prada.
 She previously had a St. Bernard mix named Fendi, whom she appeared with in an anti-fur ad for PETA.